 and global superstars including Pink and Kelly Roland.
 Also, as L’Oréal Paris Australia makeup director (2003-2013), she directed more than 100 fashion shows for key fashion designers.
 Her natural talent and her willingness to share her knowledge have made her one of the industry’s leading educators.

-Roque Cozzette is an innovator and educator who thinks creatively and creates strategically.
+Roque Cozzette is a make-up artist, photographer, innovator and educator who thinks creatively and creates strategically.
 His talent comes from the orchestrated sensibilities of hands, head and heart.
 He’s a seasoned beauty-industry pro with a multifaceted career spanning three decades, experienced in photography, television, print, fashion, celebrity image and cosmetic product development.
-He has co-created with celebrities including Christina Milian and Melody Gardot, and his brand, Cozzette, offers cruelty free cosmetics, make-up brushes and beauty photography.
+He has co-created with celebrities including Christina Milian and Melody Gardot, and his brand, Cozzette, offers cruelty-free cosmetics, make-up brushes and beauty photography.